carinogurjao/carinogurjao.github.io/_research/Focus2.md

 ---
 title: "Objective 2"
-excerpt: "**Leveraging mutational landscapes to inform clinical decisions.** Cancer therapies, as well as combinations of them, are being FDA-approved at an increasing rate.
+excerpt: "**Leveraging mutational landscapes to inform clinical decisions.** The FDA has been approving more and more cancer therapies and combinations of them.
 Despite being effective for several cancer types, their clinical use is encumbered by a high variability in patient response.
-Studying the mutational landscape of tumors can inform the best course of treatment, as well as predict the aggresiveness of certain cancers."
+Studying the mutational landscape of tumors can inform the best course of treatment and predict the aggressiveness of certain cancers."
 collection: research
 permalink: /research/Focus2
 thumbnail: /images/Focus2.png